 Reflecting much of its original Victorian-era elegance, The Safford House Museum is another wonderful way to get to know the alluring town of Tarpon Springs.
 The former home of one of the town’s original developers now provides a way to take a journey back in time before the sponge boom put the town on the proverbial map.

 The Safford House Museum is open every Wednesday, Thursday, and Friday from 11 am to 3 pm and has been magically restored to reflect an era long past.
 Get to know the original inhabitants of the home and early life here in Tarpon Springs.

 One of the best ways to bring together all the little tidbits of the town’s rich history while it’s fresh in your mind is to visit the Tarpon Springs History Museum.
 Going further than the Safford House Museum, visitors can learn about Native American life in the region plus see a collection of historic artifacts and tools.

-From there, you’ll be able to watch an interesting documentary about the booming sponge industry and the turn of the 20th century, and the ensuing development of the local Greek community.
+From there, you’ll be able to watch an interesting documentary about the booming sponge industry and the turn of the 20th century and the ensuing development of the local Greek community.

 Along the waterfront, Craig Park is one of the original parts of Tarpon Springs.
 Undoubtedly, the highlight of the park is the Heritage Museum.
-But the park is also a glorious spot to back a picnic and enjoy local life.
+But the park is also a glorious spot to pack a picnic and enjoy local life.

 Perfect for some much-needed shade, Craig Park is also a lovely spot to tuck into a page-turner or flick through the photos of your memorable adventures through Tarpon Springs.

-Best places to stay in Tarpon Springs for sightseeing
+Recommended places to stay in Tarpon Springs for sightseeing

 For a budget stay in Tarpon Springs, slide into this value-laden hotel.
 Located on US Highway 19, you’ll have quick access to all the top tourist attractions in Tarpon Springs as well as in neighboring Dunedin, Palm Harbor, and Clearwater.